StevenTammen/bibledocs.org/content/verse-by-verse-studies/romans/romans-1/romans-1-27-what-exactly-does-receiving-in-themselves-the-due-penalty-for-their-error-mean/_index.md

 <!-- --- -->

-### The interpretive challenge: identifying the specific referents for the error and the penalty
+### The interpretive challenge: identifying the specific referents for the error and the penalty {#the-interpretive-challenge-identifying-the-specific-referents-for-the-error-and-the-penalty}

 There are two fundamental questions when it comes to interpreting the latter part of verse 27: